Jeh3no/Godot-Simple-State-Machine-First-Person-Controller/README.md

 - For any bug request, please write on down in the "issues" section.

-- For any new feature/improvement request, please write it down in the "discussions" section.
+- For any new feature request, please write it down in the "discussions" section.

+- For any bug resolution/improvement commit, please write it down in the "pull requests" section.

 # **Credits**